 Due to the United States’ increasingly diverse population, offering loan services and products to borrowers with limited English proficiency (LEP) is a huge business opportunity for lenders.

 More than one-fifth of U.S. residents spoke a non-English language at home in 2018, according to an analysis of Census Bureau data by the Center for Immigration Studies.
-In California, residents are even more likely to speak a foreign language — 45% of Californians spoke a non-English language at home in 2018, and as many as 1 in 4 Californians reported speaking English “less than very well” in the 2015 Census.
+In California, residents are even more likely to speak a foreign language — 45% of Californians spoke a non-English language at home in 2018, and as many as 1 in 4 Californians reported speaking English “ opens in a new windowless than very well” in the 2015 Census.

 In this environment, lenders could ideally offer a seamless lending experience in a foreign language, but that is not always possible.
 At a minimum, they must be aware of potential cultural barriers and regulatory guidance for offering LEP products and services, so they can craft a thoughtful approach to serve local borrowers in a manner that is accessible, fair, and responsible.